 Do not hesitate to reach out if you need assistance with getting an appointment set, our team would be more than happy to help.

 After the doctor approves you, you will receive a "Physician Certification Form" for the state of Michigan.
-Once received, you can register and send your application to the Department of Health for your medical marijuana card.
-The fee sent to the state is $60.
+Once received, you can register and send your application to the Department of Health for your medical marijuana card and pay the $40 application fee.

-Once you mail send off your completed application (Patient App, Physician Certification, and $60 Payment) the state will send you a new medical marijuana card in the mail in 2-3 weeks.
+Once you mail send off your completed application (patient app, physician certification, and state fee) the state will send you a new medical marijuana card in the mail in 2-3 weeks.
 Once your card arrives, you can then begin buying cannabis legally from any dispensary in Michigan.

 In Michigan, patients will need to re-certify their license annually by seeing a licensed physician again.
 Veriheal will get in touch with you when your certification is approaching its expiration to help you set up a renewal consultation.

 Happy to leave five stars.
 Very simple process.